How to Build an ESG Fact Vault From Scratch

 - Bribery Act 2010 — UK Parliament.
 Establishes the corporate offence of failing to prevent bribery.

-- PPN 06/20 — UK Cabinet Office, Procurement Policy Note 06/20: Taking Account of Carbon Reduction Plans in the Procurement of Major Government Contracts, September 2021.
+- PPN 06/21 — UK Cabinet Office, Procurement Policy Note 06/21: Taking Account of Carbon Reduction Plans in the Procurement of Major Government Contracts, June 2021 (effective 30 September 2021).

 Stop rewriting ESG answers from scratch